 Crime Doesn’t Work, the Law Does

 No one likes that there are criminals.
 No one likes having to punish or isolate errants from our midst.
 Some blame nature, some blame nurture.
 Most experts know that both are factors.
-And its important to understand when discussing crime why most people who come from incredibly bad circumstances live perfectly moral and positive lives, and often some people with the most privileged of lives commit the most horrific crimes.
+And it’s important to understand when discussing crime why most people who come from incredibly bad circumstances live perfectly moral and positive lives, and often some people with the most privileged of lives commit the most horrific crimes.

 Crime and criminals and violent dangerous behavior cut across all lines – geographic, demographic, socio-economic, religion, age, race, gender.

-In many fundamental ways, those on the fringe of society, those who break the law – whether influenced by their environment or their own natural tendencies – all people in the world ARE a part of the human community.
+In many fundamental ways, those on the fringe of society, those who break the law – whether influenced by their environment or their own natural tendencies – like all people in the world, ARE a part of the human community.
 That is why many of us who are crime victims are also human rights advocates.

 Nothing works better or is more important for us to collectively prioritize than violence and crime prevention programs.
 Data-driven epidemiological approaches are actually interdicting violence on the streets before it happens.
 Fight Crime Invest In Kids uses evidence based only approaches to promoting programs that work to prevent violence, such as Teen Reach and Head Start programs.
 It costs far less to us all, both in human and economic toll, to prevent crime than to deal with it after it happens.
 Smart people and smart money focuses on prevention.
 Prevention works.